 The 2016-2017 Digital Scholarship Faculty Fellowship was awarded to Monica Najar, Associate Professor of History.

 Professor Najar's project “Mapping the Evangelization of the Southwest, 1755-1815" used GIS to maps evangelical Baptist churches in the Upper South.
 Using the founding of Baptist churches (the fastest growing evangelical sect) as a marker, this project used mapping tools to compare and understand the geographic growth of evangelical churches in relationship to the expansion of civil authority.
 See an example of Professor Najar's work.
 Funding allowed Professor Najar and her graduate students access, training and consultation with CITL's Geospacial Specialist.

 The 2014-2015 Digital Scholarship Faculty Fellowship was awarded to William Bulman, Lehigh University Assistant Professor of History.

 Professor Bulman’s fellowship supported his work on a book project entitled “The Rise of the Majority in the British Atlantic World.”
 This project aims to explain why over the course of the seventeenth and eighteenth centuries representative assemblies in the West stopped making consensual decisions and opted for majority rule voting instead.
 Despite the fact that this development was a precondition for the emergence of both party politics and democracy, it has never been studied.
 The fellowship allowed Bulman to work with Library and Technology staff to create digital text databases for the records of a multitude of such assemblies in the British Empire, from the English House of Commons to the North American colonies.
-These activities launched Bulman's efforts to collect the core data for his project while making a number of legislative records easily accessible to the public for the first time.
+These activities launched Bulman's efforts to collect the core data for his project.
+This project is still in progress and will be made available when complete.